Testament of Bolesław III Wrymouth

 The last will and testament of the Piast duke Bolesław III Wrymouth of Poland, established rules for governance of the Polish kingdom by his four surviving sons after his death.
 By issuing it, Bolesław planned to guarantee that his heirs would not fight among themselves, and would preserve the unity of his lands under the Piast dynasty.
-However, he failed; soon after his death his sons fought each other, and Poland entered a period of fragmentation lasting about 200 years.
+However, soon after his death his sons fought each other, and Poland entered a period of fragmentation lasting about 200 years.

 Provisions

 Bolesław III issued the document around January 1115 (between the birth of his son Leszek and the rebellion of Skarbimir); it would be enacted upon his death in 1138.

 Bolesław divided the country into five principalities: